 11. Appreciate the Arts at Musée des Beaux Arts

 The oldest museum in Canada has a sizable collection of works in painting, sculpture, and contemporary arts.
-Nearly 10,000 artefacts make up its great collections of world cultures and Mediterranean antiquities.
+Nearly 10,000 artifacts make up its great collections of world cultures and Mediterranean antiquities.

 The collection of more than 1,400 paintings, sculptures, sketches, and prints is exceptionally effective in works from the Dutch Golden Age.
 It features masterpieces by Pieter Bruegel the Younger, Canaletto, El Greco, Gainsborough, Picasso, Mantegna, Gauguin, Rotterdam, Tiepolo, and Veronese.